Sara-abdullah/Starbucks-Capstone-Challenge/README.md

 - NumPy
 - datetime

+# Results
+The main findings of the code can be found at the post available here https://medium.com/@sarahalkohadir/starbucks-capstone-challenge-e4d3209e4fb3

+# Improvements
+To make our results even better, I feel information about customers was limited we only had just age, gender, and income.
+To find demographic groups respond best to offers, it would better to have more features of the customers.

 # Conclusion
 we upload the selected data sets, and then we clean and explore the data.
 Then it follows this by creating a dataset that consolidates all the required information into one masterpiece and visualizes it in a bar chart for each demographic attribute and compares it with results for different types of offerings.